-Beyond the Return Q &A: Black Americans in Ghana #7
+Beyond the Return Q & A: Black Americans in Ghana #1

+Welcome to the first installment of "Beyond the Return, Black Americans in Ghana".
 As I meet various Black Americans living or visiting Ghana, I will ask each guest 4 questions regarding their stay in Ghana.
-Each question is geared to help our international and domestic audience create an experience in Ghana that will be fulfilling and rewarding for everyone involved.
+Each question is geared to help our international and domestic audience create an experience in Ghana that will be fullfiling and rewarding for everyone involved.
 We believe this series will help improve Ghana / Black American relations and continue to allow Ghana to be a lighthouse for members of the Diaspora worldwide.

 1. Most Pleasant Surprise